Delhi LG directs chief secy to recover Rs 97 crore from AAP for 'political advertisements' | Politics

 Former LG Anil Baijal too had dismissed the constitution of the committee.

-LG Saxena has even asked that the money spent on functioning of the committee be recovered.
+Incumbent V K Saxena has even asked that the money spent on the functioning of the committee be recovered.

 The CCRGA investigated advertisements published by the DIP and issued an order in September 2016, identifying those which were in ''stark violation of the guidelines'' set by the apex court.